What is polyarteritis nodosa (PAN)?

 What causes polyarteritis nodosa (PAN)?

 The cause of PAN is unknown.
 PAN is not a form of cancer, it is not contagious, and it does not usually occur within families.
 Evidence from research laboratories strongly supports that the immune system plays a critical role in PAN, causing blood vessel and tissue inflammation and damage.
-A form of vasculitis that mimics PAN can occur in people with hepatitis B or C, so performing blood tests for these viruses is important.
+PAN is highly associated with hepatitis B infection.
+Since the hepatitis B vaccine was established, the rates of PAN have decreased significantly.

 What are the symptoms of polyarteritis nodosa (PAN)?